connectedbydata/connectedbydata.org/_posts/2023-08-18-jeni-weeknotes.md

 I'm not sure how much to lean into the "collective intelligence" concept when we're talking about data governance.
 Collective intelligence (or the wisdom of the crowd) posits that a group, through independent voting, is more able to come to the right answer about something than any individual.
 I can see this is useful when trying to predict the future or guess the weight of something, but with data governance I'm not sure there ever _is_ a right answer.
 Data governance questions aren't questions about facts, but questions about morality, ethics, and values and therefore inherently political.

 The counterpoint is that collective intelligence approaches might be a way of discovering what Rousseau called "[the general will](https://en.wikipedia.org/wiki/General_will)".
 Ask people what they think _others_ think, and you might reveal the truth of that.
 But this is also dangerous.
-We know that [people assume others have more conservative views than they actually do](https://theconversation.com/politicians-believe-voters-to-be-more-conservative-than-they-really-are-208053) (the link is about a study of politicians but I'm sure I've seen polling that shows it's a more widespread phenomenon).
+We know that [people assume others have more conservative views than they actually do](https://theconversation.com/politicians-believe-voters-to-be-more-conservative-than-they-really-are-208053) (the link is about a study of politicians but I'm sure I've seen polling that shows it's a more widespread phenomenon). \[Ed 2023-09-04: See for example this study of [what Americans think other Americans think about climate change](https://www.nature.com/articles/s41467-022-32412-y.)\]

 Better, perhaps, to use Rawls' "[veil of ignorance](https://en.wikipedia.org/wiki/Original_position)" where people have to imagine they could end up as anyone in a society, and are asked about the rules they would want.
 Indeed, [DeepMind have done some research on this](https://www.deepmind.com/blog/how-can-we-build-human-values-into-ai) and found that (per Rawls' prediction) behind a veil of ignorance, people favour rules where AI systems help the most disadvantaged.
 This also reinforces what has come out in the [Living with Data research](https://livingwithdata.org/resources/data-matters-are-human-matters-summary-of-living-with-data-findings/) about how people in deliberations about data can demonstrate data solidarity: more of a concern about what _others_ might experience than worried on their own behalf.